holmisen/glbrix/README.md

 You need OpenGL and GLUT.

-You also need the stack tool [stack](haskellstack.org) to build this.
+You also need the [stack](www.haskellstack.org) tool to build this.

 Clone this project and enter the project dir.